ShirinStar/quick-guess/README.md

 ```

 ## acknowledgements
-This project was made thanks to Brian Flynn (!), Jason Karlin and Drake Talley from General Assembley.
+This project was made possible thanks to Brian Flynn (!), Jason Karlin and Drake Talley from General Assembley.

 thank you,
 ~shirin